elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/advanced-arrow-functions.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> There is a subtle difference between an arrow function and a regular function called with bind(this).
 The bind(this) syntax creates a "bound version" of a regular function, and the arrow does not create any binding.
-So, the function does not have "this".
+So, the arrow function does not have "this".
 The lookup of "this" is made the same way as a regular variable search in the outer lexical environment.
 </div>
   </div>
 </details>